 Sharon

 Sharon came to the Hospitality Center in 2012, homeless, and with a long history of addiction.
-Susan Giancola our case manager, worked with Sharon to address her mental health needs, housing needs and other basic needs of food, daytime shelter and clothing.
+Susan Giancola our former case manager, worked with Sharon to address her mental health needs, housing needs and other basic needs of food, daytime shelter and clothing.
 Sharon was temporarily housed in a shelter and started receiving mental health treatment through a referral made by her case manager here.
 Sharon came to the Center regularly seeking emotional support during this time.
 She utilized our computer services at the Center and was able to create a resume and apply for jobs online.
 She got called to an interview at Giant’s and has been working there since early November 2016.
 Sharon is also on Methadone maintenance and is progressing well.

 Brittany